- Date: -

 All students/staff from STEM subjects or with interests in STEM are welcome.

-To provide dietary requirements, or if you have any further questions, please email Susan Preston: S.J.Preston@leeds.ac.uk
+To provide your dietary requirements, or ask any further questions, please email Susan Preston: S.J.Preston@leeds.ac.uk

 Anarchism and anticolonialism in Portugal (1919-1926): Mário Domingues, A Batalha and black internationalism